sodre/terraform-null-jupyterhub-singleuser/README.md

 # terraform-null-jupyterhub-singleuser

-This is a mock terraform module for using with JupyterHub's TerraforSpawner
+This is a mock terraform module for using with JupyterHub's TerraformSpawner